owntracks/booklet/docs/guide/topics.md

 ## Topics

+If you use HTTP mode skip this chapter.

 You now know that [MQTT](mqtt.md) is a messaging protocol, and that it uses topic names to label messages.  topic names can be structured into multiple topic levels by separating them with a forward slash (`/`). topic levels are